zovelsanj/cuda_basics/README.md

 # Introduction to Accelerated Computing
-Introduction to basis of CUDA programming, including the ATLAS CUDA Workshop, April 2025.
+Introduction to basics of CUDA programming, including the ATLAS CUDA Workshop, April 2025.
 For more details, refer to the [References](./ATLAS_CUDA_tutorial/References) section, which contains the basics on GPUs and CUDA programming.
 Feel free to read them.